X-DE1/combine_slabs/readme.md

 Allows the stacking of slabs vertically

-Comboblock Plus was created with code and media from [comboblock](https://github.com/sirrobzeroone/comboblock)
+Comboblock Plus is a fork of [comboblock](https://github.com/sirrobzeroone/comboblock) with some bug fixes and comboblock letter disabled

 ## Installation